ezhulati/capitol-insights/SECURITY-REMEDIATION.md

 - Added URL validation for download links
 - Enhanced error responses with more specific validation feedback

+### 4. Strengthened Content Security Policy
+**Issue:** Content Security Policy was too permissive, allowing unsafe inline scripts.
+**Risk:** Potential cross-site scripting (XSS) attacks could inject malicious code that would be executed due to 'unsafe-inline' directives.
+**Files affected:**
+- `netlify.toml`
+- `index.html`
+- Moved inline scripts to external files

+**Resolution:**
+- Removed 'unsafe-inline' directive from the CSP in netlify.toml
+- Created a CSP nonce generator for necessary inline scripts
+- Moved structured data JSON to an external JavaScript file
+- Created a utility to manage CSP nonces
+- Relocated meta-fixer.js to a separate file in public/js/
+- Updated the content security policy to use nonces rather than 'unsafe-inline'

 ## Required Next Steps

 ### 1. Rotate Compromised Credentials